 - Is this person posting comments about death or feelings that death is the only option?

-- Are they posting comments about having attempted suicide in the past?
+- Is he or she posting comments about having attempted suicide in the past?

-- Are they describing or posting photos of self-harm or identifying themselves as suicidal?
+- Is he or she describing or posting photos of self-harm or identifying him or herself as suicidal?

-- Has their mood and the content of their posts changed recently?
+- Has his or her mood and the content of his or her posts changed recently?

-If you are having thoughts of suicide, self-harm or depression, please reach out to someone and get help.
-Take the first step and call one of the number listed below to get help.
-They want to hear from you.
-People call or reach out to these resources for a variety of reasons including depression, loneliness, substance abuse, illness, relationship problems, and economic problems.
+If you are having thoughts of self-harm, suicide, or depression, please reach out to someone and request help.
+Call one of the numbers listed below or reach out to these resources for a variety of reasons, including depression, loneliness, substance abuse, illness, relationship problems, and economic problems.

 Depression has a variety of symptoms and affects millions of adults each year.
 Common symptoms include sadness, loss of interest in activities, changes in appetite and sleep patterns, loss of energy, difficulty thinking and possibly thoughts of suicide.
-You may be clearly expressing these types of behaviors, or they might be subtler.
+You might exhibit these types of behaviors or they might be subtler.
 Either way, don’t ignore them.

-If you would like to reach out for help from trusted professionals, there are many online resources that can help.
-Click here for a list of our trusted resources.
+If you would want help from trusted professionals, there are many online resources that can be of help.